SA4DRAO/hearlearn/README.md

 ## Feedback and Support

-We're constantly working to improve the Flash Card App.
+We're constantly working to improve HearLearn.
 If you have any feedback, suggestions, or issues, please don't hesitate to reach out to us:

 - **Email**: [adrao18020@gmail.com]
 - **GitHub Repository**: [Flash Card App Repository](https://github.com/SA4DRAO/hearlearn)